 Especially be wary of anyone that tells you that you have caused the problem by spoiling your dog, or by letting them on your sofa/bed.
 Or if they suggest gradually increasing the dogs time alone without checking for triggers, related behaviours, or fully investigating and watching the behaviour either in person or via a remote camera.

-Private Dog Behaviour Consultations are currently available in the greater Dundee area and beyond, or via zoom.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline

-I have more than 15 years experience solving all kinds of canine behaviour problems, at home and in rescue.
-A bad experience with a old fashioned dog trainer inspired me to learn more about dog behaviour, and it is because of him, that I wall never use harsh methods when training and rehabilitating dogs.
+I have more than 20 years experience solving all kinds of canine behaviour problems, at home and in rescue.
+A bad experience with a old fashioned dog trainer inspired me to learn more about dog behaviour, and it is because of him that I wall never use harsh methods when training and rehabilitating dogs.

-I work privately with clients in Dundee and the surrounding area with dogs of all ages, breeds and issues including anxiety, aggression and hyperactivity.
+I work face to face with clients in Dundee and the surrounding area, and online with clients across the globe, solving all kinds of issues including trauma, anxiety, reactivity, aggression and hyperactivity.

 In 2009 I was proud to publish a book about dog behaviour and training.
-How to be the Perfect Pack Leader (by Caroline Jenkins) remains popular today and a follow up is expected very shortly.
+How to be the Perfect Pack Leader (by Caroline Jenkins) remains popular today.